-Four core requirements totaling 20 credits:
+Four core requirements totaling 15 credits:

-- Law and/or Ethics (5 credits)
+- A Law and Ethics Elective (5 credits)

-- Research Methods (5 credits)
+- A Research Methods Elective (5 credits)

 - 10 credits may be taken outside of chosen degree emphasis, including a maximum of 5 credits taken outside of the Communication Leadership program